2018 Anchorage earthquake: Damage

 Severe damage to several buildings and a highway overpass near Ted Stevens Anchorage International Airport was reported.
 There were no fatalities, but at least 117 people were injured, mostly for minor injuries such as cuts, bruises or anxiety.
 Some suffered broken bones, and one resident suffered serious smoke inhalation while trying to put out a post-quake fire at his home.
 The Kenai Peninsula Borough School District reported that all students were safe.

 Landings at three airports were temporarily affected by the earthquake: the Ted Stevens International Airport, Merrill Field Airport and Joint Base Elmendorf–Richardson.
 The Anchorage Police Department reported major infrastructure damage across the city.
 Liquefaction was reported.
 Several traffic lights were knocked down, bringing traffic to a halt.
 Many roads were also damaged.
 The Glenn Highway was damaged to the point where officials stated it would likely take a long time to repair.
 A ramp connecting Minnesota Drive to area streets collapsed, as well as the surrounding hillside.
 A driver in an SUV who was on the section of destroyed highway was stranded, but uninjured.
 The Alaska Railroad had to suspend all operations due to severe damage at their operations center and unknown condition of tracks.
-The operators of the Trans-Alaska Pipeline shut the system down as a precaution; however, they reported that there is no known damage to the pipeline and it later resumed service.
+The operators of the Trans-Alaska Pipeline shut the system down as a precaution; however, they reported that there was no known damage to the pipeline and it later resumed service.

+The Alaska Airlines Center, a large sports complex on the University of Alaska Anchorage (UAA) campus, flooded due to broken fire sprinkler pipes.
+Several trophy cases were also damaged.
+UAA's older Wells Fargo Sports Complex suffered similar damage.
+Over 120 schools in the Anchorage and the Matanuska-Susitna Borough School Districts were damaged.
+Eagle River Elementary and Gruening Middle schools in Anchorage, and Houston Middle School in the Mat-Su were the only three to experience severe structural damage.
+Students in both districts were sent home and schools were closed to assess the damage.
+Within the three weeks of the earthquake, all schools with the exception of Eagle River Elementary and Gruening Middle schools in Anchorage and Houston Middle School, had re-opened.
+The remaining three had all experienced severe structural damage and were closed for the rest of the year.
+Houston Middle School students were sent to attend Houston High School and, in September 2020, the Houston Middle school building was ordered demolished due to a combination of earthquake damage and poor-quality construction.
+Sixteen students and twelve staff were injured in the quakes districts, including eleven students at MSBSD's Colony Middle School.
+Injuries were mostly minor.
+One student had a concussion due to falling books and one teacher went into labor.